siejkowski/swift-dsl-toolbelt/2-dsls.md

 &nbsp;

-### It should make your code easier to read and understand
+### It should make your code easier to read and understand - do not mislead other programmers

 &nbsp;